HU-BCS1/islamic-inheritance-calculator/README.md

 # islamic-inheritance-calculator
-NB: This a work in progress. if you see an error in calculation please file  an issue
+NB: This a work in progress. if you see an error in calculations, then please file an issue

 ## install
 ```